dephrat/BasicThreadPool/README.md

 - `cd` into the repo
 - `g++ -std=c++2a main.cpp` (testing was done using c++2a, haven't tested with other versions)
 - `./a.out`

+Notes:
+- Play around with the preprocessor values!
+- One of the values enables/disables multithreading
+- One of the values changes the branching factor